kemalreza12/coffeShopApp-backend-expressJS/README.md

 ## About The Project

-Dicey Cafe Shop App is a website ordering coffee or food with a simple and functional appearance and also easy to use by consumers
+Dicey Cafe Shop App is a website ordering coffee or food with a simple and functional appearance and also easy to use by consumers.
+[View Demo](https://diceycafe.netlify.app/)

 ### Built With